space-wizards/space-station-14/README.md

 Space Station 14 is a remake of SS13 that runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox), our homegrown engine written in C#.

-This is the primary repo for Space Station 14.
+This is a fork from the primary repo for Space Station 14 called Goob Station.
 To prevent people forking RobustToolbox, a "content" pack is loaded by the client and server.
 This content pack contains everything needed to play the game on one specific server.

-If you want to host or create content for SS14, this is the repo you need.
-It contains both RobustToolbox and the content pack for development of new content packs.
+If you want to host or create content for SS14, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) as it contains both RobustToolbox and the content pack for development of new content packs and is the base for your fork.

 ## Links